mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 Rules by <https://jakoszczedzacpieniadze.pl/jak-rozliczyc-podatek-od-dywidendy-zagranicznej-i-zysk-na-akcjach-jaki-pit>:

 - There is 19% tax to be collected from item sell income (only when sell was profitable)
-- There is 19% tax to be collected from dividend income, not all but most most dividends are auto-taxed 15% so need calc and pay additional 4%.
+- There is 19% tax to be collected from dividend income, not all but most dividends are auto-taxed 15% so need calc and pay additional 4%.
 (US seems to claim 4% regardless how much you actually already paid 15% (with W-8BEN signed) or 30%, though.
 Should always pay 4% of received dividends sum?)
 - Tax is calculated in PLN, so need to convert trade currency->PLN for all: buy, sell, dividend, tax
 - Quotation average by NBP from previous working day should be used for buy and sell, dividend and tax (so called D-1 day)